barklem/public-data/README.md

 # public-data
 Public data repository.
 I am gradually migrating my data here from my web page.

-For the time being, new O+H inelastic collision data is available.
+For the time being, new O+H inelastic collision data is available, as well as older Ca+H and O+e data.